fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 1: Series and families within STM32
+# Series and families within STM32
 ## Navigating the STM32 Universe
 - **Series Classification**: STM32 microcontrollers are categorized into different series.
 - **Differentiation Factors**: Each series tailored to specific application domains.